-- 1/2 lb shrimp or your choice of meat, seafood, tofu, or extra vegetables
+- 1/2 lb shrimp or thinly sliced chicken, beef, pork, bacon, tofu, or extra vegetables

 - 1 cup cabbage shredded

-- sesame seeds, green onions, and/or bonito flakes for garnish, optional
+- kewpie mayo, bonito flakes, toasted sesame seeds, and/or green onions for garnish, optional

-- Season the shrimp with salt and pepper.
+- Season shrimp or your choice of protein with salt and pepper.
 Combine all sauce ingredients in a small bowl.

-- To prepare frozen udon noodles, run hot water over them for a few seconds, using a pair of chopsticks to carefully loosen the noodles.
+- To prepare your udon noodles, soak them in hot water for about a minute, and use a pair of chopsticks to carefully loosen the noodles.
 Rinse with cold water, drain, and set aside.

-- Heat a wok or a large pan over medium heat and add vegetable oil and shrimp.
-Cook for about 2-3 minutes until pink.
+- Heat oil in a wok or a large pan over medium heat and and the shrimp or your choice of protein.
+Cook for about 2 minutes or until opaque.
 Remove and set aside.

-- Add the cooked shrimp, udon noodles, and sauce, and toss them together until the noodles are evenly coated and caramelized.
+- Add the cooked shrimp, udon noodles, and sauce, and toss them together until the noodles are evenly coated.
 Add green onions and mix to combine.
-Garnish with sesame seeds and green onions and enjoy!
+Garnish and enjoy!